Judge orders $500K bond for Zachary Cruz following trespassing charge at Stoneman Douglas

 During the court appearance, prosecutors said Zachary Cruz has visited his brother three times in jail, and was heard discussing how “popular” Nikolas is following the shooting.
 Prosecutors also said they discussed starting a pen pal or fan club for Nikolas.

-Cruz’s public defense attorneys argued the initial $25 bond is standard for trespassing charges, and said prosecutors want to punish Zachary “for who he’s related to” by asking for a $750,000 bond.
+Cruz’s public defense attorneys argued the initial $25 bond is standard for trespassing charges, and said prosecutors want to punish Zachary “for who he’s related to” by asking for a high bond.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.